zpaulovics/datetimepicker-rails/README.md

 * pformat is the format, that used by the JavaScript library to format the date/time string submitted by a form.

-1. pformat for current versions (3.0.2+): We have upgraded to the repository of bootstrap-datetimepicker by Eonasdan as submodule, the new library is using the moment.js (for more information see Moment's documentation [here](http://momentjs.com/docs/#/displaying/format/).
+1. pformat for current versions: We have upgraded to the repository of bootstrap-datetimepicker by Eonasdan as submodule, the new library is using the moment.js (for more information see Moment's documentation [here](http://momentjs.com/docs/#/displaying/format/).

-2. pformat for earlier versions: Earlier versions are based on the bootstrap-datetimepicker by @tarruda, which applies a different pattern to make the date to string conversion.
+2. pformat for version v1.0.0: Version v1.0.0 are based on the bootstrap-datetimepicker by @tarruda, which applies a different pattern to make the date to string conversion.
 He does not release any documentation.
 Here is the related part of the source code:
 ```
     dd: {property: 'UTCDate', getPattern: function() { return '(0?[1-9]|[1-2][0-9]|3[0-1])\\b';}},
     MM: {property: 'UTCMonth', getPattern: function() {return '(0?[1-9]|1[0-2])\\b';}},